 Auburn University is a institution committed to integrity and honor.
 It is your job as a University citizen to uphold those values.
 I will not tolerate any cheating or plagiarism, broadly defined as using unauthorized aids during examinations or attempting to represent someone else's work as your own.
 You are not as sly as you think you are.
-With hundreds of heads facing forward, it is extremely easy to tell who is working alone and who is not.
 Be aware that academic dishonesty can lead directly to failing the course and being referred to the Academic Honesty Committee.
 Penalties include expulsion from Auburn, as per Chapter 1202 of Title XII.
 For additional information visit tinyurl.com/au-st-pol.